Leominster, Herefordshire+ Add to favourites

 Garden: There is a steep garden surrounding the cottage.

-Cottage Approach: Access is via a long track through woodland therefore arrival in daylight is recommended.
+Cottage Approach: Access is via a long track through woodland therefore arrival in daylight is recommended, we don't advise using low slung vehicles on the track.

 Parking; Parking for several cars next to the cottage.